expectedparrot/edsl/docs/starter_tutorial.rst

   results = survey.by(agents).by(models).run()

   (
     results
     .sort_by("persona", "model")
     .select("model", "persona", "enjoy", "favorite_place")
   )

 Example output:

 .. list-table::
    :header-rows: 1

    * - model.model
      - agent.persona
      - answer.enjoy
      - answer.favorite_place
    * - gemini-pro
      - artist
      - 5
      - Nestled amidst the verdant embrace of a sprawling park, my favorite reading sanctuary unfolds as a secluded haven where tranquility reigns supreme.
 Beneath the towering canopy of ancient oak trees, a quaint bench beckons, its weathered surface inviting me to sink into its embrace.
 As I settle in, the gentle rustling of leaves overhead creates a soothing symphony that calms my mind and prepares me for the literary journey ahead.
 The air is fragrant with the sweet scent of blooming wildflowers, carried by a soft breeze that whispers secrets through the trees.
 The vibrant hues of nature paint the canvas around me, inspiring a sense of wonder and connection to the world.
 As I open the pages of my chosen book, the outside world fades into oblivion.
 The words dance before my eyes, inviting me into realms unknown.
 The characters become my companions, their stories unfolding before me like a captivating tapestry.
 Time seems to stand still in this idyllic setting.
 The worries of the day dissolve as I immerse myself in the written word.
-The worries of the day dissolve as I immerse myself in the written word.
-The worries of the day dissolve as I immerse myself in the written word.
 As the sun begins its descent, casting long shadows across the park, I close my book and savor the lingering glow of the day.
 The world around me has transformed into a magical realm, where the boundaries between reality and imagination blur.
    * - gpt-4o
      - artist
      - 4
      - My favorite place for reading is a cozy nook by a large window in my art studio.
 The natural light that streams in during the day is perfect for both reading and painting.
 I have a comfortable armchair draped with a colorful throw, and a small wooden side table where I keep a steaming cup of herbal tea.
 The walls are adorned with my paintings, which add a touch of inspiration and creativity to the atmosphere.
 It's a quiet, peaceful space where I can lose myself in a good book or simply gaze out at the changing scenery outside.
    * - gemini-pro
      - mechanic
      - 5
      - In the heart of my cozy abode, where solitude and inspiration intertwine, lies my sanctuary of literary bliss—my reading nook.
 Bathed in the warm glow of a vintage lamp, it beckons me with its allure, a haven where I can escape into the realms of imagination.
 The walls are adorned with shelves brimming with an eclectic collection of books, their spines whispering tales of adventure, romance, and wisdom.
 The air is infused with the faint scent of paper and ink, a symphony that awakens my senses.
 A plush armchair, upholstered in soft velvet, invites me to sink into its embrace, enveloping me in a cocoon of comfort.
 A large window frames the verdant garden outside, offering a tranquil view of nature's artistry.
 As I turn the pages, the rustling of leaves and the chirping of birds create a soothing soundtrack that enhances my reading experience.
 The gentle breeze carries the sweet fragrance of blooming flowers, mingling with the scent of freshly brewed coffee on my side table.
 In this tranquil haven, I am free to lose myself in the written word.
 Time seems to stand still as I journey through distant lands, unravel mysteries, and explore the depths of human emotion.
 The characters become my companions, their struggles and triumphs mirroring my own.
    * - gpt-4o
      - mechanic
      - 2
      - As a mechanic, my favorite place for reading might not be what you'd expect.
 I enjoy reading in my garage, surrounded by the hum of engines and the smell of oil.
 There's something comforting about being in my element, with tools and parts all around me.
 I usually set up a small corner with a sturdy chair and a good lamp, so I can dive into a book during my breaks.
 Whether it's a manual on the latest automotive technology or a novel to unwind, the garage is my go-to spot.
    * - gemini-pro
      - sailor
      - 5
      - Amidst the bustling city's cacophony, I seek solace in a sanctuary of tranquility—my favorite reading nook.
 Nestled in a cozy corner of my apartment, it is an oasis of serenity.
 The soft glow of a vintage lamp illuminates a comfortable armchair, its plush cushions inviting me to sink into its embrace.
 A large window frames a vibrant cityscape, providing a backdrop of constant movement and life.
 Yet, within this cozy haven, I find stillness and escape.
 The walls are adorned with an eclectic collection of artwork, each piece evoking a different memory or inspiration.
 A vibrant abstract painting captures the essence of a stormy sea, while a delicate watercolor depicts the serene beauty of a mountain meadow.
 These visual cues transport me to distant realms, setting the stage for literary adventures.
 The air is scented with the faint aroma of freshly brewed coffee and the subtle fragrance of old books.
 The gentle hum of the city outside fades into a distant murmur, creating an atmosphere conducive to deep contemplation and immersion.
 As I settle into my armchair, I reach for a book.
 Its pages hold the promise of countless worlds to explore, characters to meet, and lessons to learn.
 The weight of the book in my hands feels both comforting and exhilarating, a tangible connection to the boundless possibilities within its covers.
 With each turn of the page, I am transported to different times and places.
 I witness the rise and fall of empires, the triumphs and tragedies of human lives, and the wonders of the natural world.
 The words dance before my eyes, painting vivid images in my mind.
 I become lost in the stories, my own worries and concerns fading away.
    * - gpt-4o
      - sailor
      - 3
      - Ah, my favorite place for reading has to be the deck of a ship, with the vast ocean stretching out endlessly before me.
 There's something about the gentle rocking of the waves and the salty sea breeze that makes any book come alive.
 I love settling into a sturdy deck chair, perhaps with a mug of strong coffee or a tot of rum by my side, and losing myself in a tale while the sun sets on the horizon, painting the sky with colors that even the best of stories can't quite capture.
 The sound of the water lapping against the hull provides a soothing background, making it the perfect spot to dive into a good book.

 Example: Adding context to questions